-For the most part, the ACT math is a lot like most other math portions of standardized tests.
+The ACT Math Test is a similar to the math portions of many standardized tests.
 Even so, the ACT math has a few surprises, especially if you are more familiar with the SAT.
 Here, we’ll go over ACT math basics and tips so you’ll be prepared for what’s in store.

 Timing: You are given 60 minutes to answer 60 questions.
 That’s pretty easy to remember, but don’t think that you should allot one minute for each question.
 Like most math standardized tests, the difficulty range on the ACT math is relatively wide: practice answering the easier questions quickly so you’ll have adequate time to answer the tougher ones.

 Directions: The instructions on the math portion are relatively long and detailed.
 Don’t waste time reading them on the day of the test.
 Get to know them now.

 Choose the correct solution to each question and fill in the corresponding bubble on your answer sheet.